-• Fun = fun(Elem1, Elem2) -> bool()
+- Fun = fun(Elem1, Elem2) -> bool()

-- Elem1 = Elem2 = term() - List1 = List2 = [term()]
+- Elem1 = Elem2 = term()

+- List1 = List2 = [term()]

-Returns a list containing the sorted elements of List1 with consecutive duplicates removed, according to the ordering function Fun.
-Fun(A, B) should return true if A equals or comes before B in the ordering, false otherwise.
+Returns a list which contains the sorted elements of List1 where all but the first element of the elements comparing equal according to the ordering function Fun have been deleted.
+Fun(A, B) should return true if A comes before B in the ordering, false otherwise.